9 to 5 (Dolly Parton song): Legacy

 "9 to 5" is one of the few Billboard chart songs to feature the clacking of a typewriter.
-Parton has stated in numerous interviews that when she wrote the song, she devised the clacking typewriter rhythm by running her acrylic fingernails back and forth against one another.

-With this song, Parton became only the second woman to top both the U.S. country singles chart and the Billboard Hot 100 with the same single; the first was 1968's "Harper Valley PTA" by Jeannie C. Riley, which Parton had coincidentally covered in her 1969 album, In the Good Old Days (When Times Were Bad).

-"9 to 5" served as the theme song for the mid-1980s sitcom 9 to 5 which derived from the film.
-Phoebe Snow sang the theme for the four-episode premiere season, which aired in March and April 1982; however, Parton would be heard singing the theme for the sitcom's 1982–1983 run and for its 1986–1988 revival.
+Parton stated in numerous interviews that when she wrote the song, she devised the clacking typewriter rhythm by running her acrylic fingernails back and forth against one another.
+With this song, Parton became only the second woman to top both the U.S. country singles chart and the Billboard Hot 100 with the same single; the first was 1968's "Harper Valley PTA" by Jeannie C. Riley, which Parton had coincidentally covered on her 1969 album, In the Good Old Days (When Times Were Bad).
+"9 to 5" served as the theme song for the mid-1980s sitcom 9 to 5, which derived from the film.
+Phoebe Snow sang the theme for the four-episode premiere season, which aired in March and April 1982; however, Parton sang the theme for the sitcom's 1982–1983 run and for its 1986–1988 revival.
 Songwriters Neil and Jan Goldberg filed a lawsuit against Parton, claiming that "9 to 5" was a copy of their 1976 song "Money World".
 In December 1985 the court ruled in Parton's favor.

 In 1985, the air freight company Emery Worldwide used the tune with advertising lyrics in some TV commercials.
 U.S. Senator Elizabeth Warren frequently used the song at campaign appearances during her 2020 presidential campaign, with it often playing when she took the stage.
 Reacting to the song's use, Parton's manager Danny Nozell said, "We did not approve the request, and we do not approve requests like this of (a) political nature."
 The song was sung from the public gallery of the New Zealand Parliament by supporters of Green Party MP Jan Logie at the conclusion of her valedictory address, and is thus recorded in Hansard.
 In early 2021, Parton recorded a new version of the song titled "5 to 9" for a Squarespace advert in the Super Bowl LV.